-One of the literary activities practiced in the courts of the Angevin kings and their noble supporters was the translation of Latin texts into French.
-Of particular interest in the history of Amatus of Montecassino, whose work survives only in the French translation from the court of the Angevin noble who comissioned it.
+The Angevin kings and their nobility actively encouraged the translation of Latin texts into French, particularly exemplified through BNF fr.
+688, which reconstructs French rule in Italy through a series of French translations of earlier Latin histories of the Normans of Sicily.
 Given the wealth of the patrons, many of these works were presented in deluxe, illuminated manuscripts.
 Evidence from some manuscripts suggest that artists were imported from northern France to complete the works, and that they formed a workshop to service the textual needs of the French aristocrats.

 Avril, François.
 “Un atelier ‘picard’ à la Cour des Angevins de Naples.”
 In Zeitschrift für Schweizerische Archäologie und Kunstgeschichte 43 (1986), 76-85.